xcape-io/ArduinoProps/README.md

 - create connected prop quickly thanks to the application protocol and examples
 - targetted for escape room prop, *ArduinoProps library* can be used for any IoT project
 - re-use your code when creating new escape rooms
-- rely on *ArduinoProps library* robustness: for example, ***the library handles the Arduino Yun Bridge transfer size limitation by smartly splitting large messages (only) when necessary***.
+- rely on *ArduinoProps library* robustness: for example, ***the library handles the Arduino Yún Bridge transfer size limitation by smartly splitting large messages (only) when necessary***.

 **Note:** sending too large messages to Arduino Bridge breaks the Arduino sketch. *ArduinoProps library* prevents this crash case.